MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_01-Manage_Azure_AD_Identities.md

     | Initial domain name | any valid DNS name consisting of lower case letters and digits and starting with a letter |
     | Country/Region | **United States** |

    > **Note**: The **Initial domain name** should not be a legitimate name that potentially matches your organization or another.
-The green check mark in the **Initial domain name** text box will indicate that the domain name you typed in is valid and unique.
+The green checkmark in the **Initial domain name** text box will indicate that the domain name you typed in is valid and unique.

 1. Click **Review + create** then **Create**, enter the captcha and click **Submit**.

-1. Display the blade of the newly created Azure AD tenant by using the **Click here to navigate to your new tenant: Contoso Lab** link or the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar.
+1. Display the blade of the newly created Azure AD tenant by using the **Click here to navigate to your new tenant: Contoso Lab** link or the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar and, click on **Switch**.

 #### Task 4: Manage Azure AD guest users.